 In particularly wet years, it's common to have fungus like botrytis affect your peony plants.
-When you see this happening be sure to remove the affect foliage.
+When you see this happening considering removing areas of the plant that are most impacted.

-We do not have systemic fungus issues on our farm but, if we see that one plant is particularly affected, we do treat that plant with neem oil spray.
+We do not have systemic fungus issues on our farm but, if we see that one plant is particularly affected, we do treat that plant with a fermented comfrey tea.